smidm/motutils/README.md

 - saves: MOTChallenge CSV
 - `Mot`, `BboxMot` and `PoseMot` classes backed by xarray dataset with frame and id coordinates
 - export to Pandas DataFrame
-- oracle detector: fake all knowing detector based on ground truth with configurable inaccuracies
+- oracle detector: fake / all knowing detector based on ground truth with configurable inaccuracies
-- different classes of tracked objects: point, bounding box, pose
+- different classes of tracked objects: point, bounding box, object with pose
 - interpolation of missing positions
 - find mapping between MOT results and ground truth
 - visualization: